Ascension (C)

 So you see, no one in a Catholic school, or anywhere else for that matter, should ever have been told they can “enter the sanctuary” but twice in their lifetime.
 Nor should the place where we gather for worship ever need a Communion rail to keep us from getting too close to the mysteries of our salvation.
 Not even the tabernacle, where the divine Presence remains, should make us forget we too are the temples of the living God.
 Indeed, nothing should make us forget we have full access to heaven, ever since that day the Lord Jesus ascended into heaven to claim for us a share in his divine life (Preface of Ascension II).

 And of course the greatest sign of this access is the Eucharist.
 For here we have the very Flesh which parts the veil behind which the Presence once lay hidden.
 Here we have the very Blood through which we now have confidence of entrance into the sanctuary (II).
 And this Eucharistic sign was never meant to be hidden behind still more veils, or barricaded behind still more rails, as though access should be denied.
-No, this Flesh and this Blood, grant us passage into the Inner Sanctum of God’s own life and love, into heaven itself.
+No, this Flesh and this Blood, grants us passage into the Inner Sanctum of God’s own life and love, into heaven itself.

 So let us hold unwaveringly to our confession that gives us hope, for he who made the promise is trustworthy, namely, Jesus Christ, who has appeared at the end of the ages to take away sin by his sacrifice, our great high priest over the house of God (II).
 Who lives and reigns, with the Father and the Holy Spirit, one God, forever and ever.
 Amen.